 This DIY turkey wreath is the perfect way to get your front door Thanksgiving-ready.
 We’ll show you how to make your own wreath and get the fall season started!

 Hey, y’all!
-Have you ever seen those wreaths with plus attachments and wondered how they were made?
+Have you ever seen those wreaths with plush attachments and wondered how they were made?
 Well, today is the day you’ll find out!
-We have a great step by step tutorial for you today showing you how to make an adorable turkey wreath for your front door using a plush turkey attachment.
+We have a great step-by-step tutorial for you today showing you how to make an adorable turkey wreath for your front door using a plush turkey attachment.

-In a recent Facebook post, we shared one of our newest fall wreaths Silvia made with our DIY Turkey Kit.
-Since we had such a great response, it got us thinking…what better way to celebrate the fall festivities than with a turkey wreath!
+We shared a fall wreath that Silvia made with our DIY Turkey Kit in a Facebook post a while back.
+Since we had such a great response, it got us thinking…what better way to celebrate the fall festivities than with a turkey wreath?

 DIY Turkey Wreath Video Tutorial